This page contains affiliate links. Please read our disclosure for more info.

 Shojin ryori features multiple small dishes including tofu, seasonal vegetables, and rice.
 It’s healthy, balanced, and delicious, although you might find some of the unusual ingredients rather odd.

 You can try shojin ryori at a number of temples including Shigetsu restaurant in Tenryu-ji in Arashiyama where you eat on the floor in a large tatami room overlooking the gardens.

-See my vegetarian Kyoto guide for more delicious restaurants to try.
+See my vegetarian restaurants in Kyoto guide for more delicious places to eat.

 17) Take a Cooking Class

 Japanese cuisine is fascinating and a cooking class is a great way to learn more about it beyond sushi and tempura.